Going Global: Resources for Entrepreneurs and Small Businesses

 “It’s Time to Go Global: Small Businesses Now Have More Support than Ever,” by Dan Brutto, president, UPS International

 U.S. Small Business Administration:

-Commerce, SBA Provide Online Tool to Help Small Businesses Begin Exporting: Small businesses interested in exporting now have a new online tool to help them tap into the global marketplace to grow their business.
+Commerce Department and SBA Provide Online Tool to Help Small Businesses Begin Exporting: Small businesses interested in exporting now have a new online tool to help them tap into the global marketplace to grow their business.
 Developed by the U.S. Department of Commerce and the U.S. Small Business Administration, Six Steps to Begin Exporting, www.export.gov/begin, is the latest tool in the National Export Initiative toolbox to help entrepreneurs begin exporting.

 Small Business Guide to Exporting (FREE Online Resource): Sections include identifying international markets, foreign markets entry, export financing, strategic alliances and more.
 To access the guide, please click here.